MasterJubei/OGX_STM32/README.md

 Wireless Controller Adapter for the original XBOX (2001)
 Tools: STM32CubeIDE, NUCLEO-F446RE, USB Host Shield

-1.Use wireless controllers (e.g wireless PS4 controller) on the original XBOX using STM32 + USB Host Shield.
+1. Use wireless controllers (e.g wireless PS4 controller) on the original XBOX using STM32 + USB Host Shield.
-2.FreeRTOS for managing the different tasks (USB, Bluetooth, display, controls, etc.)
+2. FreeRTOS for managing the different tasks (USB, Bluetooth, display, controls, etc.)
-3.Successfully implemented custom XBOX USB vendor requests.
-(We must intercept these) 4.Much faster hardware than the OGX360 (another similar project) but that uses AVR and is much more expensive.
-We also benefit from keeping the USB Host Shield libraries stock, so we have much more wireless controller support.
-To do this we will #include many of the Arduino libraries since the USB Host Shield is made primarily for Arduino.
+3. Successfully implemented custom XBOX USB vendor requests.
+(We must intercept these)
+4. Much faster hardware than the OGX360 (another similar project) but that uses AVR and is much more expensive.
+5. We also benefit from keeping the USB Host Shield libraries stock, so we have much more wireless controller support.

 Primary Layout + Files:
-1.This project uses two USB libraries.
+1. This project uses two USB libraries.
-A.It uses the USB Host Shield for communicating via BT to the wireless controller.
+A. It uses the USB Host Shield for communicating via BT to the wireless controller.
-B.It uses the ST USB Middleware libraries to communicate with the XBOX.
+B. It uses the ST USB Middleware libraries to communicate with the XBOX.
 Unfortunately, the ST library is quite barebones, so we must implement a lot of the USB functionality ourselves.
 ST’s libraries are documented here.

 Most important files outlined below:
 1. Core\Src\main.cpp (main.c excluded from build, need C++ support).